MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Analysis of the Mutual Information

-The performance of the MIMO FSO CV-QKD systems under consideration is evaluated in terms of their SKRs.
-The computation of the SKR involves the computation of the classical mutual information between Alice and Bob, which is detailed for the one-way and the two-way protocols in this section.
+The performance of the MIMO FSO CV-QKD systems under consideration is henceforth characterized with respect to their SKRs.
+The computation of the SKR involves the computation of the classical mutual information between Alice and Bob, which is analytically assessed for both the one- and two-way protocols in this section.